roshankapur/FinanceDash/README.md

 # FinanceDash

 ## Description
--This is a finance dashboard web app to view enterprise financial data (eventually in real time) using the MERN stack
+-This is a finance dashboard web app to view enterprise financial data (eventually in real time) using the MERN stack and Linear Regression Machine Learning for Predictions using KPIs

 ## Citation
 -based on a tutorial by [EdRoh](https://www.youtube.com/@EdRohDev) on Youtube